benbhall/benbhall.github.io/_posts/2019-05-26-net-core-lifecycles-making-an-informed-decision-on-version.md

 ## 1. .NET Framework applications

-The current version is 4.8 and no further major versions will be released.
+The current version is 4.8; no further major versions will be released.

 It will continue to receive updates for reliability, bugs or security fixes for as long as there is a Windows operating system.